ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 avalanche transaction commit testsubnet --input-tx-filepath partiallySigned.txt
 ```

-TX will be recognized as `Mainnet` one, and automatically deployed.
+TX is going to be recognized as `Mainnet` one, and automatically deployed.

 ```text
 +--------------------+-------------------------------------------------------------------------------------+